I hope you enjoy reading the blog post.

 B) Suggest it as your phone conversation is wrapping up

-For the first strategy, make sure you’re “camera ready” before calling your match on the phone.
+First, make sure you’re “camera ready” before calling your match on the phone.
 You’ll find plenty of advice on how to prepare for your video call coming up.

-Once they’re on the line, ask right away if they happen to have FaceTime or Skype.
+Once they’re on the line, ask right away if they happen to have Zoom, FaceTime or Skype.
 If they do, you can use a script like this:

 If your match shows any hesitation about doing a video call right that moment, simply say something like: